 Advance Registration Only:

 Registration is through our online shopping cart only.
-Registration opens every Monday at 10:00 a.m. preceding each event and runs through Thursday, 5:00 p.m. or till filled.
+Registration opens Monday, 10 a.m.
+2 weeks preceding each event & runs through Thursday, 5:00 p.m. the week of the event; or till filled.

-1. Select the appropriate team age and division in our shopping cart, provide the team name in the checkout process (which is both players last names, ex: Oyos/Yedor), then pay.
+1. Select the appropriate team age and division in our shopping cart, provide the team name (which is both players last names, ex: Oyos/Yedor), player USAV information, then pay.
 Creating an account will facilitate future registrations.

-2. Once you pay, you'll received two emails; the 1st is a receipt, the second (w/in 24 hrs.) will be your entry ticket/waiver form.
+2. Once you pay, you'll received two emails; the 1st is a receipt, the second will be your entry ticket/waiver form (within a day or two).
 Parents must sign the waiver.
 The teams must present this entry ticket at the registration desk at check-in, which usually runs between 9:15, 9:30 (depending on venue) through 10 the day of the tourney.

-3. Then, on Thursday or Friday, we'll send you information concerning our check-in procedures.
+3. On Thursday or Friday the week of the tourney, we'll send you information concerning our check-in procedures.

 Refunds: Tourney fees are non-refundable.
-We play rain or shine.
+We play rain or shine unless the weather is hazardous (Ex: lightning).
 Having said that, teams that can't make the tourney, for whatever reason, can transfer their entry ticket, as long as the transfer follows our guidelines, below.

-Transfers: Can't make the Event?
+Entry Ticket Transfers: Can't make the event?
 Tourney entries are transferable.
-But the replacement team must qualify for the same category and division (ex: girl's 14U).
-See our rules for details.
+But the replacement team must qualify for the same category and division.
+For instance, a girl's 14u team could only transfer their spot to another girl's 14u team.

 Qualifications: Players must know the standard beach volleyball rules and they must supply their own volleyballs.
 Further, they must obtain a parent or guardian's approval - that's accomplished by having that person sign our waiver/entry ticket.

-RULES: The team that won in head-to-head competition wins.
+Rules: In general, the team that won in head-to-head competition wins the tie-breaker.
 If tied, in general, the team with the highest total Point Differential (PD) wins.
 (Points are indicative of performance.)
-Below is a detailed explanation of these rules.
+Below is a detailed explanation of these rules applied to specific situations.

-I) Tie Between 2 Teams: If the teams played 1 game against each other, the winner of that game wins.
-If they played two games against each other, the winner of both wins.
-If they split, the team with the highest total PD for those 2 games wins.
+I) Tie Between 2 Teams: If the teams played 1 game against each other, the winner of that game wins the tie-breaker.
+If they played 2 games against each other, the winner of both games wins.
+However, if they split their 2 games, the team with the highest total PD for those 2 games wins.
 If still tied, the team with the highest total PD for all their games wins.
 If still tied, we'll flip a coin.

 II.)
 Tie Between 3 Teams: The team with the best won/loss record for the games played between those 3 tied teams wins.

-A. If still tied, we look to the PD among the games played between the 3 tied teams (our worksheet is provided below).
+A. If still tied, we look to the PD among the games played between the 3 tied teams (our worksheet is provided on the clipboard).
 The team with the highest total PD wins.

 B. If the 3 teams are still tied, we look to the PD of the tied teams against all the teams in their pool.
 The team with the highest total PD wins.
 If still tied, we'll flip a coin.